Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models: Introduction

 Denote by $\P_\eta$ the quenched law of the interacting particle system above when starting from $\eta$.
-The main results of the paper, Theorems \ref{th:HDL} and \ref{th:tightness}, concern the behavior of the empirical density field of $\eta_t$ rescaled in space and time, for some $\theta_n\in (0,\infty)$ (cf.\ \eqref{eq:theta-n}), as follows:
+The main result of the paper concerns the asymptotic behavior as $n\to \infty$ of $(\cZ^n_t)_{t\ge 0}$, the empirical field for a space-time rescaling of $(\eta_t)_{t\ge 0}$, given, for some $\theta_n\in (0,\infty)$ (this scaling factor $\theta_n$ is the relevant time scale for a single ${\rm BTM}(a)$; see \eqref{eq:theta-n} and the subsequent text), by

-Interestingly, the scaling and the limiting behavior change with the dimension.
+In what follows, we refer to such field as empirical frequency field (see \S\ref{sec:HL} for more details).
+Interestingly, the scaling and the limiting behavior change with the dimension, as we now briefly summarize (we refer to Theorem \ref{th:HDL} below for the precise statement).